The United Church of Canada (UCC) has shared a response June 4th to the Kamloops residential school burials.

 Access to Residential School Records in General Council and Ontario Regional Council Archives

 We continue to provide access to residential school records in our archives.
-Please see our COVID-closure page for information on what services are impacted due to any public health closures.

 There are several ways for researchers to navigate these records: